 Dating back some 600 years to fourteenth century Germany where they were initially developed in the court of Charles IV, Bohemian textiles have long added an inviting look and feel to living spaces.
 Originally, Bohemian textiles stood apart from other art forms of the day because they lacked any elongated patterns that seemed ever-present in other art forms.
 Artists were more apt to present the female form in the patterns of the original Bohemian textiles.
 The Court of Charles IV is known to have produced at least one altar piece.
 This piece somehow made its way from Rome to Prague where it is still on display to the general public today.

-Most initial Bohemian textile art was developed in Italy and eventually travelled north, well past the Alps where it held an influence over French artists of the day.
+Most initial Bohemian textile art was developed in Italy and eventually traveled north, well past the Alps where it held an influence over French artists of the day.
 Attached to the Papal Court of Avignon, there was an Italian artists’ village which was instrumental in the early development and production of Bohemian pieces.
 Many of the early works produced in the village found themselves displayed in the Papal residence throughout the 1330s and 40s.
 One of the early owners and supporters of these early Bohemian works was Simone Martini, who was a well-known Sienese precursor to the Bohemian style of textiles, including carpets, tapestries, and bedspreads.

 The Bohemian style of textiles such as tapestries, rugs, and bedspreads gained huge popularity in 1960s America, being dubbed “the hippie style” by the younger people of that era.
 In our more modern culture, the Bohemian style is largely related to people who lead an unconventional, artistic lifestyle.
 People such as Virginia Woolf, the Bloomsbury Group, and the Stephen Sisters are largely related to the Bohemian, hippie style.

 There are many uses for Bohemian textiles in creating your “relaxing space.”